top of page

 • Where can I park and how much does it cost?

 There are 2 visitor car parks at RNSH which are operated by Wilson's Carpark.
-For courses you can prepay on line for a discounted daily rate of $12.
-This compares to the normal daily rate of $35.
-This deal requires you to enter the carpark between 0630 - 0930 and leave between 1500 - 1900.
-This is the best rate available, but is only available on line.
-Book on line at https://bit.ly/2lhPl4W There is also an option for multi-day courses; you can trade your full priced one day ticket for a three day ticket at a discounted price.
-This is only available in the Wilson Car Park office in Carpark 2 opposite the main hospital boilding.
+You can prepay on line for a discounted daily rate from $15.
+This rate is for entry to the carpark between 06:30am - 09:30am and exit between 15:00pm - 19:00pm.
+Book online at https://bit.ly/2lhPl4W There is also an option for multi-day courses; you can trade your full priced one day ticket for a three day ticket at a discounted price.
+This is only available in the Wilson Car Park office in Carpark 2 opposite the main hospital building.

 • I'm coming from a distance - where should I stay?